powersync-ja/powersync-js/packages/web/README.md

 ### Buffer

 The web socket sync connection method requires `Buffer` to be available in the global scope.
-When multiple tabs are used the shared web worker will apply a polyfill in its own scope, but the `Buffer` class should be polyfills in the application for cases where multiple tabs are not supported.
+When multiple tabs are used the shared web worker will apply a polyfill in its own scope, but the `Buffer` class should be polyfilled in the application for cases where multiple tabs are not supported.

 Install a suitable Buffer implementation